Gauge Field and Confinement-Deconfinement Transition in Hydrogen-Bonded Ferroelectrics

-In this paper, we study theoretically the phase transition in a (2+1)-dimensional model of the hydrogen-bonded ferroelectrics with the ice rule.
-This model shows two types of phase transitions, i.e., the confinement-deconfinement transition (CDT) and the ferroelectric transition (FT), and the issue is how these two are connected.
-As discussed below, the latter is induced by the dipole-dipole interaction $J_2$ which explicitly breaks the gauge symmetry, while the former exists with the pure gauge model.
+In this Letter, we develop a theory for the organic ferroelectrics with macroscopic degeneracy.
+A $Z_2$-gauge-invariant term accounting for the "ice rule" is introduced explicitly~\cite{Maier}.
+Different from a $U(1)$ gauge theory, our model exhibits two types of quantum phase transitions, i.e., the confinement-deconfinement transition (CDT) of the gauge field and the ferroelectric transition (FT) of the local dipole moments.
+We relate these two phenomena by introducing a dipole-dipole interaction $J_2$ explicitly breaking the gauge symmetry (Eq.(\ref{h2}) below).
+Due to the macroscopic degeneracy, different from the ordinary FT, we found two length scales $\xi_{\text{FT}}$ and $\xi_{\text{CDT}}$ (defined later) in the vicinity of the FT as the system is close to the CDT.